I've spent over 10,000 hours testing the best mattresses for side sleepers – these 3 are the winners

 How I tested

-During the review process, each mattress is tested for comfort – in this case specifically for side sleeping – as well as motion isolation, responsiveness, temperature regulation, and edge support.
+During the review process, each mattress is tested for comfort and support – in this case, specifically for side sleeping – as well as motion isolation, responsiveness, temperature regulation, and edge support in real-life conditions.
+I also assess any sleep trial, the mattress delivery process, value for money, and, where possible, take into account third-party reviews and environmental impact.

-Rachel is a side-sleeping mother of two and a freelance reviewer who sometimes suffers from neck and lower back pain.
-She's tested out multiple affordable mattresses for Ideal Home to find the best budget-friendly buys.
+I'm Rachel, a side-sleeping mother of two and a mattress testing expert who sometimes suffers from neck and lower back pain.
+I prefer a firmer mattress and can suffer from overheating at night.
+I've tested out multiple affordable mattresses for Ideal Home to find the best budget-friendly buys.

 FAQs